isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 ![Alt text for image on Isomer site](/images/Others.jpg)
 # Embark on your career exploration journey
 Interested in a startup or innovation career but not sure about how the ecosystem works?
-Learn from the experience of speakers and mentors who have already achieved success in their journey.
+Learn and find out more from the experience of speakers and mentors who have already achieved success in their journey.

 ![Alt text for image on Isomer site](/images/Youth4.jpg)
 # Connect with fellow future entrepreneurs